 Seed Your Future by Lowering Your Tax Bill

-Automated daily tax-loss harvesting is available, at no additional cost, for clients with $100k or more in a taxable, non-retirement account.
+Automated daily tax-loss harvesting is available, at no additional cost, to all clients with a taxable, non-retirement account.

 Not a client?
 Learn more about Wealthfront.

 - Wealthfront Account with Daily Tax-Loss Harvesting

 Graph illustrates the potential benefits of Wealthfront’s Tax-Loss Harvesting strategy with an initial investment of $100k using hypothetical investment returns and medium risk portfolio.
 Disclosure

 We simulated the potential after-tax benefit of our daily tax-loss harvesting service using historical results and found that it added an average of at least 1.55% annually.
 We used several assumptions to create one possible approximation, but did not rely on actual client trading history, and our results should not be relied upon for predicting future performance.
 The results are hypothetical only.
 These results are based on a study Wealthfront conducted for the years between January 2000 and August 2014 (described here), assuming a Wealthfront account with an initial deposit of $100,000, additional quarterly deposits of $10,000, and periodic rebalancing.
 Dividends and interest were not considered.

 A different methodology may have resulted in different outcomes.
 For example, we assume that an investor’s risk profile and target allocation would not have changed during the time periods shown; however, actual investors may have experienced changes to their allocation plan in response to changing suitability profiles and investment objectives.
 Furthermore, material economic and market factors that might have occurred during the time periods could have had an impact on decision-making.
 Actual investors on Wealthfront may experience different results from the results shown.
 There is a potential for loss as well as gain that is not reflected in the hypothetical information portrayed.